• Skip to main content

 I love this generously cut collar.

-This pattern has waited since at least 2002 to be sewn!
+This pattern has waited to be sewn since at least 2002.

 I will bring this muslin to the coat-making class starting at Treadle Yard Goods Saturday.
 I’ll ask the teacher, Michele Hoaglund, to check the fit on me, and I can make any pattern adjustments under her watchful eye.